nikkiricks/Node_Bots/README.md

 - GPS tracking possibly using a [Hologram SIM card](https://hologram.io/store/)
 - Attach an [LCD display](https://www.arduino.cc/en/Tutorial/HelloWorld) so I can send messages back

-## How to start project
+## How to start a NodeBot project

+Install [node-gyp](https://github.com/nodejs/node-gyp) which "is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
+`npm install -g node-gyp`

+Make a directory
 Create a node project
 `node init`

 Install the Johnny-Five dependency
 `npm install johnny-five`

-Install node-gyp
-`npm install -g node-gyp`

 Create a new file
 `touch blink.js`

-Copy and paste into your blink.js file
+Copy and paste the following into your blink.js file:

 ```
 var five = require("johnny-five");